-If you teach kids in Italy, you may note that you have a lot of rebellious children in your classes, or children with behavioral issues.
+If you get a teaching job in Italy, you may note that you encounter a lot of rebellious children in your classes, or children with behavioral issues.
 This may or may not be something that you have experienced elsewhere depending on where you are from.

 (Classrooms in the UK and other European schools can be chaotic.)
 Unfortunately, teachers are not well respected in Italy.

 A study by the Global Teacher Status Index indicated that teachers in Italy were among the least respected in the world.
 They ranked number 33 of 35 countries surveyed.

 Final thoughts on English Teaching Jobs in Italy

 Teaching in Italy, particularly in language schools, offers an enriching experience for those with a TEFL certification.
 Programs in Italy, often facilitated by institutions like the International TEFL Academy, emphasize the importance of previous teaching experience and a solid TEFL certificate.